PaperMC/docs/docs/paper/dev/event-api/handler-lists.md

 # Handler Lists

-Every `Event` has a `HandlerList` that contains all the listeners that are listening for that event.
+Every `Event` that can be listened to has a `HandlerList` containing all the listeners that are listening to that event.
 This list is used to call the listeners when the event is called.

 ## Getting the handler list for an event